Trust Bank's Trust Instant Loan. We "reviewed" it for you!

 Written at: 02 Oct, 2025

 Trust Bank's Trust Instant Loan.
 We "reviewed" it for you!
-As we have seen so many “comparison” comparison websites or bloggers reviewing it, we thought we would chip in, but with a twist.
+As we have seen so many “comparison” websites or bloggers reviewing it, we thought we would chip in, but with a twist.

 Not all comparison websites are what they claim to be—many are nothing more than sponsored listing sites, serving the advertisers that pay them.

 Across markets from the U.S. to Australia, regulators are finding that these platforms often prioritize results based on payment, not on what’s truly best for the customer or consumer.
-What you see isn’t always an unbiased comparison, but a filtered list bought by those who pay the most.
+What you see isn’t always an unbiased comparison but a filtered list bought by those who pay the most.

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one customer to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 They are rates that you may or may not get, and in many countries, regulators are either suing them for clickbaiting consumers or publishing warnings on them.